Read Episode 1, Episode 2, and Episode 3

 Will our hero and his unfortunate platonic friend die a miserable, slobbery Komodo Dragon death?
 Will their comebacks as nose model and elbow model end before they even begin?
 Tune in next week to find out.

-Now available for preorder: The Climate Machine–A Novel
+Now available: The Climate Machine–A Novel